huangli712/ZenGui/docs/src/usage.md

 ## Change window's style

 Please click the menus in *Style* one by one to see what will happen.
+Now ZenGui supports three color styles: classic, dark, and light.
+You can change the background image of main window as well.

 ## Seek helps